 Sometimes, students in general have to get used to the idea that they are far away from home for a reason.
 The first week (known as freshers' week) is usually the hardest.
 After a few days of that week, it starts to hit them and that is when they miss home.
 Some emotional, psychological and physical symptoms can include:

 - Feeling faint or dizzy

 - Past memories bringing emotional pain

 These are some examples of homesickness when students are far away.
 It is like they have lost everything in their life, but it usually fades out as time goes by.
-Being homesick after all is not a weakness, it is normal for everybody whether you are a student or not.
-This issue can be coped because a lot of other students in the freshers' week will surely feel the same, even though they seem to appear fine.
+After all, being homesick is not a weakness and is normal for everybody, whether you are a student or not.
+This issue can be difficult to cope with, but a lot of other students in the freshers' week will surely feel the same, even though they seem to appear fine.
 Communication is very important and seeking advice from friends, family and professionals at the educational institute is beneficial.
 Students should remember they are not alone.

 Mind-boggling as it may seem, time management is another critical issue faced in higher education.
 We all think there is not enough hours in a day to do the things we want to do.
 In college/university, time will have an effect on every student.
 It will put severe pressure on their studies when they have to submit work before a deadline for example.
 In this case, they need to create time to do homework or outside university times if they live too far from home in that case.
 If they fail to do that, it will cause problems in their academic achievements and lecturers will give less marks.
 Poor time management leads to anxiety that creates pressure.